CTSRD-CHERI/cheribuild/README.md

 `cheribuild.py` also allows building software for Arm's adaption of CHERI, [the Morello platform](https://developer.arm.com/architectures/cpu-architecture/a-profile/morello), however not all targets are supported yet.

 ## Supported operating systems
-`cheribuild.py` has been tested and should work on FreeBSD 11 and 12.
+`cheribuild.py` has been tested and should work on FreeBSD 12 and 13.
-On Linux, Ubuntu 16.04/18.04/20.04, Debian 10 and OpenSUSE Tumbleweed are supported.
-Ubuntu 14.04 may also work but is no longer tested. macOS 10.14 and newer is also supported.
+On Linux, Ubuntu 18.04/20.04, Debian 10 and OpenSUSE Tumbleweed are supported. macOS 10.14 and newer is also supported.

 # Pre-Build Setup